On an integral equation for the free-boundary of stochastic, irreversible investment problems: Introduction

-Usually (see \cite{Chiarolla4}, \cite{Chiarolla2}, \cite{Kobila}, \cite{AOksendal}, \cite{Pham} and \cite{RiedelSu}, among others) the optimal irreversible investment policy consists in waiting until the shadow value of installed capital is below the marginal cost of investment; on the other hand, the times at which the shadow value of installed capital equals the marginal cost of investment are optimal times to invest.
-It follows that from the mathematical point of view one must find the region in which it is profitable to invest immediately (the so called `stopping region') and the region in which, instead, it is optimal to wait (the so called `continuation region').
+Usually (see \cite{Chiarolla4,Chiarolla2,Kobila,AOksendal,Pham} and \cite{RiedelSu}, among others), the optimal irreversible investment policy consists in waiting until the shadow value of installed capital is below the marginal cost of investment; on the other hand, the times at which the shadow value of installed capital equals the marginal cost of investment are optimal times to invest.
+It follows that from the mathematical point of view one must find the region in which it is profitable to invest immediately (the so-called ``action region'') and the region in which, instead, it is optimal to wait (the so-called ``no-action region'' or ``continuation region'').
 The boundary between these two regions is the free-boundary of the optimal stopping problem naturally associated to the singular control one.
-The optimal investment is then the least effort to keep the controlled process inside the closure of the `continuation region'; that is, in a diffusive setting, the local time of the optimally controlled diffusion at the free-boundary.
+The optimal investment is then the least effort to keep the controlled process inside the closure of the ``continuation region;'' that is, in a diffusive setting, the local time of the optimally controlled diffusion at the free-boundary.